-Tired of dragging out the hose every day or letting your sprinkler cool off the sidewalk?
-The following tips can help you water much less—and more wisely.
+Tired of dragging out the hose every day or letting your sprinkler soak the sidewalk?
+Along with our Sprinkler Spruce-Up page, the following tips can help you water less and water smarter.

 No matter what kind of yard or landscape you have, it's important to know exactly how much water your plants need before you turn on the sprinkler.
 Smart watering practices reduce runoff and may decrease the need for pesticides and fertilizers.

 Contact your local water utility to find out exactly how much and when you should be watering and keep the following questions in mind when you water so that you can maintain a beautiful and healthy yard without wasting water or money.

 Avoid watering in the middle of the day when the hot sun will evaporate much of the water before it can get to thirsty plants.

 Your landscape will typically require one inch of water a week, including rainfall, and that can vary depending on where you live, recent weather, and the plants in your landscape.
 Your area's Cooperative Extension Service or local water utility can provide advice on how often to irrigate shrubs, trees, and other perennials.

 Give this a try!
 Place a few empty tuna cans around your lawn while you're watering and measure how long it takes your sprinkler to fill them with a half inch of water.
 Then, try watering that amount of time twice a week, gauge how your landscape responds, and adjust based on weather conditions.

 If water begins to pool, turn off your sprinkler to prevent overwatering, weed growth, disease, fungus, and stormwater runoff that pollutes local waterways with fertilizers and pesticides.
 Watering plants or grass too frequently can drown plants or result in shallow roots.
 You can simplify your irrigation schedule by replacing your standard clock timer controller with a WaterSense labeled irrigation controller.